 Her plays include Lemonade, Extraordinary Measures, Necessary Targets, OPC, The Good Body (Broadway and National Tour), and Emotional Creature and most recently Fruit Trilogy, which debuted Off-Broadway in June of 2018.
 Her books include Insecure At Last: A Political Memoir and The New York Times bestseller I Am An Emotional Creature.
 She recently finished performing In the Body of the World as a one-woman show which she adapted for the stage from her critically acclaimed memoir to rave reviews at Manhattan Theatre Club after its debut at the American Repertory Theater.
 Film credits include The Vagina Monologues (HBO) and What I Want My Words to Do to You (Executive Producer, Winner of the Sundance Film Festival Freedom of Expression Award, PBS) and Mad Max: Fury Road (Consultant).
-In May of 2019 Bloomsbury Publishing will release her new book, The Apology.
+In May of 2019 Bloomsbury Publishing released her new book, The Apology.

 Eve is founder of V-Day, the 20 year old global activist movement which has raised over 100 million dollars to end violence to end violence against all women and girls (cisgender, transgender and gender non-conforming), and the founder of One Billion Rising, the largest global mass action to end gender based violence in over 200 countries.
 She is a co-founder of the City of Joy, a revolutionary center for women survivors of violence in the DRC, along with Christine Schuler Deschyrver and Dr. Denis Mukwege, and appeared – along with Christine and Dr. Mukwege - in the award winning documentary film City of Joy released globally on September 7 as a Netflix Original in 190 countries.